drcjar/ipfjes-thesis/source/12_chapter_4.md

 IIAC say asbestosis can be diagnosed on basis of clinical basis of interstitial pulmonary fibrosis and a history of substantial asbestos exposure.

 (Rake2009) Substantial asbestos exposure was defined as working with or disturbing AIB, sprayed coatings, lagging, other asbestos insulation or raw asbestos.

+what is exposure? biological exposure etc
 -->

 ## Introduction

 Asbestos related respiratory disease is initiated by inhalation of asbestos fibres.
 In the UK clinically significant asbestos exposure is largely occupational and, as a result of asbestos control legislation, historic.

 Occupational asbestos exposure can be assessed quantitatively by sampling ambient air at a workplace and calculating a fibre count using microscopy.
-Alternatively, because inhaled asbestos fibres persist in the lung they can be sampled by lung biopsy or bronchoalveolar lavage.
+Alternatively, because inhaled asbestos fibres persist in the lung they can be sampled by lung biopsy, bronchoalveolar lavage, or at autopsy.

 Historic workplace measurments are a valuable resource for assessing exposure but are limited in several ways.
-Measurements are not available for many occupations, where measurements are available they are dependant on working practices and measurment technique at the time of assessment and do not necessarily generalize well.
+Measurements are not available for many occupations, where measurements are available they are dependant on working practices and measurment technique at the time of assessment do not necessarily generalize well.

 Measurement of asbestos fibres in lung tissue by means of biopsy or bronchoalveolar lavage is invasive and both procedures carry the risk of serious complication including death.
 Additionally, the biopersistance of asbestos fibres is variable, counts are sensitive to techniques used, and establishing appropriate references ranges is challenging.[@DeVuyst1998]

 Modern validated quantitative exposure reconstruction methods integrate historic workplace measurements with simulated workplace measurements and an individuals recollection of job processes he or she has carried out during their working life.[@Cherrie1999]

 Finally, job-exposure matricies (JEMs) are widely used in occupational epidemiology studies to assess exposure to potential hazards.
 These assign levels of exposure to health hazards on the basis of job title.

-The asbestos exposure assessment literature is recognised to be at risk of bias arising from its economic importance to industrial and medicolegal actors.
+The asbestos exposure assessment literature is large and recognised to be at risk of bias as a result of its economic importance to powerful industrial and medicolegal actors[@Nemery2017].

 We critically review different means of asbestos exposure assessment and consider their clinical and research utility.